cequence-io/openai-scala-client/README.md

 }
 ```

 3. _It all looks cool.
-I want to chat with about your research and development?_
+I want to chat with you about your research and development?_

    Just shoot us an email at [openai-scala-client@cequence.io](mailto:openai-scala-client@cequence.io?subject=Research%20andDevelopment).